 Yes, the price had been paid; however, the deal had not been sealed!
 What do you mean?
 Again, I am glad you asked!
 Jesus the mediatorial High Priest, the Mercy Seat of God whose blood was poured out for the remission and forgiveness of sins, must now enter into the Most Holy Place of the Tabernacle in Heaven (i.e., the throne room of God the Father) and make a New, and better, Covenant in order to secure eternal salvation for all mankind that call upon the Name of the Lord!
 Hallelujah!
 (Hebrews 9:11-15;12:24;1:3;10:12;12:2).
 The urgency to perform this act was why I believe Jesus did not desire to be detained by Mary Magdalene since He had just returned from the underworld (1) on the Lord's day and was on His way to Heaven to "cut" this New Covenant in His blood.
 (John 20:10-17)

 Realize, if Jesus had not been resurrected, then there would not be a New Covenant to offer the benefits of Jesus's substitutional and sacrificial death.
 He arose from the dead to make a new way of being right with God the Father by Grace (i.e., favor) that receives Mercy (i.e., God's ability to solve any and all problems) through Faith (1 Timothy 2:5.
 1 Corinthians 15:3,4.
 Ephesians 2:8,9.
 Philippians 3:8,9).
-Furthermore, if Jesus had been resurrected as only human or only God He would not have been able to have been the mediator for mankind in the New, and better, Covenant that has been made between God the Father and God the Son - for us!
-Later, Jesus suddenly appeared to ten of the apostles and ate broiled fish in their presence to show that He was both spirit (invisible until desired to be seen) and flesh (He could eat food which is something a spirit cannot do).
+Furthermore, if Jesus had been resurrected as only human or only God He would not have been able to have been the mediator for mankind in the New, and better, Covenant that had to be made between God the Father and God the Son - for us!
+Later, Jesus suddenly appeared to ten of the apostles and ate broiled fish in their presence to show that He had a glorified (1) body that was both spirit (invisible until desired to be seen) and flesh (He could eat food which is something a spirit cannot do).
 (Luke 24:36-38) That is, He is 100% God and 100% Man!
 Hallelujah!

 From Paul, a slave of Christ Jesus, called to be an apostle, set apart for the gospel of God.
 This gospel he promised beforehand through his prophets in the holy scriptures, concerning his Son who was a descendant of David with reference to the flesh, who was appointed the Son-of-God-in-power according to the Holy Spirit by the resurrection from the dead, Jesus Christ our Lord.
 (Romans 1:1-4 NET)